Manne Research Institute COVID-19 Springboard Exploratory Research Awards

 Dr. Leena Mithal Identifying the Impact of COVID-19 Infection on Pregnancy, the Placenta, and Fetal Health

-Internal Grant Program - temporarily on hold
+Internal Grant Program - Open

 The Internal Grant (IGA) program provides resources to a faculty member or other person who has PI-eligible status* to develop projects that will lead to a highly competitive extramural application for sustained research support within 18 months of receiving the award.
-The Spring 2020 IGA program will be accepting proposals for categories highlighted in the overview below.
+The Winter 2020 IGA program will be accepting proposals for categories highlighted in the overview below.

-The 2020 Interdisciplinary Colloquia and Scientific Advocacy Awards provide resources to a faculty member or other person who has PI-eligible status to: a) Bring together multi-disciplinary investigators from the Manne Research Institute, Lurie Children’s and Northwestern to share scientific knowledge and envision future research related to children’s health or b) Advocate for children’s health research at the regional and national level and raise the stature of the Manne Research Institute / Lurie investigators in scientific advocacy.
+The 2020 Interdisciplinary Colloquia and Scientific Advocacy Awards provide resources to a faculty member or other person who has PI-eligible status to: a) Bring together multi-disciplinary investigators from the Manne Research Institute, Lurie Children’s and Northwestern to share scientific knowledge and envision future research related to children’s health or b) Advocate for children’s health research at the regional and national level and raise the stature of the Manne Research Institute / Lurie Children's investigators in scientific advocacy.